NErler/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Assistant Professor at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
+I am an Assistant Professor at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
 My research focus is on personalizing screening and intervention schedules and Bayesian methods for incomplete data, specifically for settings with missing covariates.